BuongiornoTexas/rsrtools/README.rst

 **0.1.2beta 2019-04-26** Mac OS X support added.

 **0.1.1beta 2019-04-26** Minor updates to refer to Steam account id and Steam user id correctly.
 All Steam support functions moved to steam.py.
-Some windows specific Steam functions removed and replaced with methods based on Steam vdf files.
+Some Windows specific Steam functions removed and replaced with methods based on Steam vdf files.

 **0.1.0beta 2019-04-22** First functional beta release for rsrtools.
 Windows only.